 Morocco had been on our bucket list for quite some time and Fez seemed to exude something historical and less touristy in contrast to other areas.
 As we began scouting for a dreamy riad (or dar) Dar Roumana just had something special.
 It exceeded all of our expectations from the very beginning.
 Upon our arrival into the medina we were escorted by a friendly local attendant to the dar, where we walked past a couple of donkeys along the cobbled narrow streets, and could smell fresh bread from the communal ovens - only to be presented with the most unassuming building ever.

 The dar was set up by Jennifer Smith 11 years ago, where she took on the challenge of restoring the building and has been operating as a magical place for guests to rest whilst exploring Fez for the last 8 years.
-Vanessa and Vincent are your hosts, a friendly and welcoming devoted duo that manage the dar and ooze hospitality, paying attention to the smallest of details.
-Vincent the Head Chef of the restaurant, is well established on the foodie scene in Fez masterminding an array of dishes on location.
+Zak and Simo are your hosts, a friendly and welcoming devoted duo that took over in 2016.
+They manage the dar and ooze Moroccan hospitality, paying attention to the smallest of details after having assisted previous managers Vanessa and Vincent.
+Younes is the Head Chef of the restaurant, masterminding an array of dishes on location.
 We recommend tucking into some tasty morsels that ring to the fine tune of grilled octopus, roasted lamb tenderloin stuffed with apricots, pecan nuts and oregano and seasonal salads - most of which has been sourced locally.
-Best to make a reservation to avoid disappointment, as this place is very well known for its French cuisine mixed with moroccan ingredients in a fine dining setting.
+Best to make a reservation to avoid disappointment, as this place is very well known for its Franco-Moroccan cuisine in a fine dining setting.

 We were impressed when we entered our temporary palatial and glorious home away from home and welcomed by the team, the high ceilings, mosaic tiles and opulent rooms are exotic and cosy.
 During our stay at the Argana suite we were pleasantly roused from our sleep by a bird chirping away as it left the birdhouse nestled high up in the courtyard.
 The sound of the water trickling from the fountain during breakfast service also takes us back to a relaxing and serene scene.